Table of Contents

-Did you know that people would rather burn up in a fire or drown that make themselves look foolish in front of another person?
+Did you know that people would rather burn up in a fire or drown than make themselves look foolish in front of another person?
 It’s a true story.
 It’s one of the biggest fears that people have.
 And it has been proven.
 So I want you to do whatever you need to do to GET OVER IT.
 It’s not that bad.
 Take some hypnosis classes or something.

 These people are normal people just like you and me that are being challenged with a certain part of their life.
 We’ve ALL been there with challenges before, so we can relate.

 This is an area that no one teaches, but should. (and I’m about to).
 The “experts” in the field focus too much on making the numbers works, estimating repairs, and selling the house quickly.
 But essentially, you are selling yourself to both the sellers and the buyers.
 It’s important that you are sending the right message when you’re talking to them.
-People pick up on things quickly and easily – so let’s learn how to deal with talking to sellers and making offers on these properties.
+People pick up on things quickly and easily - so let’s learn how to deal with talking to sellers and making real estate offers on these properties.
 And then we’ll go out there into the real world and kill it (“kill it” is an expression that means to do an excellent job, or to perform beyond your normal expectations). 😉

 By the way, don’t let the pressure get to you on this lesson.
 I’m not trying to do that.
 I just want you to know the importance of effective communication.

-Alot of thought should go into how you communicate with sellers .
+A lot of thought should go into how you communicate with sellers .